 Where can our readers find out more information about Anasazi Instruments’ Eft 60 and 90 MHz NMR spectrometers and the company more generally?

-Go to www.aiinmr.com/contact for more information, or email us at [email protected].
+Go to https://www.aiinmr.com/about-us-nmr-spectroscopy-instruments/ or more information, or email us at [email protected].
 You'll be glad you did!

 About Donald Bouchard